 - 4 Step Two: Decide on a Blog Name that is Descriptive, has good SEO, and is Brand friendly

-- 5 Step Three: Registering Your Blog Name
+- 5 Step Three: Register Your Blog Name

-- 6 Step Four: Start Setting Up Your Blog
+- 6 Step Four: Set Up Your Blog

 Want to Start a Travel Blog but You Don’t Have a Name Yet?